Louise Evans - Director

 Since 2016 she’s been a parent and therefore moved very much into the local community space, becoming a active Playcentre parent and revising her ideas about creativity, urbanism and community connection – with a whanau and accessibility lens.

 In terms of folk music, she’s been playing fiddle since the age of seven.
 A bit of a fiddle polymath, her infinite curiosity for traditional fiddle styles has taken her around the world to learn fiddle styles, and to performing throughout Aotearoa.
-She’s currently the fiddler for Hot Diggity, an all female bluegrass band, and plays regularly in Celtic sessions in Auckland, organising the Nix Session.
+She’s currently the fiddler for Hot Diggity, an all female bluegrass band, and plays regularly in Celtic sessions in Auckland, organising the Nix Session and runs the Pop Up Folk Club.

 She ventured into event organisation in the late 2000s, running a small folk music touring agency for international artists.
 She then went on to found the Folk in the Park events in Devonport, and produce the city-wide Folk Fortnight in 2014.
-She was trustee and programming committee member for Gaidhealtachd NZ, New Zealand’s pan-Celtic summer school, from 2016 – 2023.
+She was trustee and programming committee member for Gaidhealtachd NZ, New Zealand’s pan-Celtic summer school, from 2016 – 2023, and is now chair of Ceol Aneas – NZ’s annual Irish music festival.

 Ciara came to Tāmaki Makaurau in 2016 to complete her BFA(Hons) and BA in psychology, then stuck around when she realised how much the city feels like home.